davlee1972/xml_to_json/README.md

   -p XPATH, --xpath XPATH
                         xpath to parse out.
   -a ATTRIBPATH, --attribpath ATTRIBPATH
                         extra element attributes to parse out.
-  -e EXCLUDEPATHS, --excludepaths EXCLUDEPATHS
+Pass in as a comma seperated string. /path/include1,/path/include2 -e EXCLUDEPATHS, --excludepaths EXCLUDEPATHS
-                        elements to exclude. pass in comma separated string.
+                        elements to exclude.
+Pass in as a comma separated string.
                         /path/exclude1,/path/exclude2
   -m MULTI, --multi MULTI
                         number of parsers.
 Default is 1.